Deco&Design

 photo source: thelollipopshop.co.uk

-Klint has designed several pieces of furniture that have now become benchmarks for those working in the field.
-In 1917 he designed a bed, made in only two pieces, one in Cuban mahogany and the other in corrugated oak, which is a perfect blend of simplicity and elegance.
+Klint designed several pieces of furniture that have now become benchmarks for those working in the field.
+In 1917 he designed a bed, made in only 2 examples, one in Cuban mahogany and the other in corrugated oak, which is a perfect blend of simplicity and elegance.

 Danish designer